 In experiments 1(a) and 1(b), we study how the fraction of pure nodes affects the behaviors of these mixed membership community detection methods under MMSB and DCMM, respectively.
 We fix $(x,\rho)=(0.4, 0.1)$ and let $n_{0}$ range in $\{40, 60, 80, 100, 120, 140, 160\}$.
 In \textit{Experiment 1(a)} generate $\theta$ as $\theta(i)=0.4$ for all $1\leq i\leq n$, that is, it is under MMSB model.
 In \textit{Experiment 1(b)}, generate $\theta$ as $\theta(i)=0.2+0.8(i/n)^{2}$ for all $1\leq i\leq n$, i.e., it is under DCMM model.

-Numerical results of this two sub-experiments are shown in panels (a) and (b) of Figure \ref{EX2}, respectively.
-From the results in subfigure 1(a), it can be found that Mixed-SLIM performs similar as Mixed-SCORE while both two methods perform better than OCCAM and GeoNMF under the MMSB setting.
-Subfigure 1(b) suggests that Mixed-SLIM significantly outperforms Mixed-SCORE, OCCAM and GeoNMF under the DCMM setting.
+Numerical results of these two sub-experiments are shown in panels (a) and (b) of Figure \ref{EX1}, respectively.
+From the results in subfigure 1(a), it can be found that Mixed-SLIM performs similarly to Mixed-SCORE while both two methods perform better than OCCAM and GeoNMF under the MMSB setting.
+Subfigure 1(b) suggests that Mixed-SLIM significantly outperforms Mixed-SCORE, OCCAM, and GeoNMF under the DCMM setting.
 It is interesting to find that only Mixed-SLIM enjoys better performances as the fraction of pure nodes increases under the DCMM setting.